Hispanic Development Jose “Pona” A. Magana

-The primary purpose of the Cultural Membership Development is to establish a Knights of Columbus presence in an parishes or a parish community.
-Many of these communities exist in parishes by themselves or along with English speaking communities that may or may not already have a Knights of Columbus council.
-Thus, in a particular parish, it is possible to have an English-speaking council along with an Cultural Round Table.
-Many of the members of these Cultural communities either do not speak English or may feel more comfortable communicating in their native language, so this is the primary reason for establishing the Cultural Round Table.
-For members that are fully bilingual and are comfortable with the English language, an Ethnic Council or Round Table is not necessary.
+The primary purpose of Cultural Outreach and Development is to promote membership growth and a Knights of Columbus presence in non-English speaking communities of worship.
+Many of these communities exist in parishes by themselves or coexist with English speaking communities that may or may not already have a Knights of Columbus council.
+Thus, in a particular parish, it is possible to have many cultures and ethnicities represented.
+Many of the members of these ethnic communities either do not speak English, or may feel more comfortable engaging in social activities specific to their culture.
+They may also be more comfortable communicating in their native language.

-An Ethnic Council may be established with the pastor’s approval.
-If there are multiple cultural communities within the parish, a Round Table may be established for each cultural community.
-The appointed Round Table Coordinator must be bilingual in English and the language of the community to be served.
-He will serve as the liaison between the council, the pastor and the community.
+If there is not an existing Knights of Columbus council at the parish, an ethnic council may be established with the Pastor’s approval.
+If there are multiple ethnic communities within the parish, a Round Table may be established for each ethnic community.
+The appointed Round Table Coordinator must be bilingual in English and the language of the ethnic community.
+He will serve as the liaison between the council, the Pastor and the ethnic Round Table.